 Stunt Race FX provides examples of:

-- Bonus Stage: Halfway through each of the three difficulty classes there is a bonus level where the player takes control of the large Trailer and drives through an obstacle course to gain additional time that can be used in the remaining two courses.
+- Bonus Stage: Halfway through each of the three difficulty classes is a bonus level where the player takes control of the large TRAILER and drives through an obstacle course to gain additional time and lives that can be used in the remaining two courses.

-- The Cameo: The Star Fox team will fly by on the Sky Ramp track in an air show-like fashion throughout the race (and you can actually bump them out of the sky if you collide with them overhead) and if you knock over a Star Fox billboard on the Night Cruise course an Arwing will descend to the track level and leave you a blue crystal.
+- The Arwings from Star Fox will fly by on the Sky Ramp track in an air show-like fashion throughout the race, and it's actually possible to bump them out of the sky if you collide with them overhead.
+Also, if you knock over a Star Fox billboard on the Night Cruise course, an Arwing will descend onto the track and leave you a blue crystal behind.

 - Death Mountain: The level Big Ravine is set in a massive chasm complete with lightning and falling rocks.